enjelru/Portfolio-v3/README.md

 ####
 Project links:
 + Review Rating App is a work in progress, final link will be updated.
 The tools I used are Reactjs, Bootstrap, Laravel, and MySQL.
-+ MADO is open to view.
++ MADO Interior Office Website is ready to view.
 The project is a static website using HTML, CSS, and Bootstrap.